Special applications, and tips & tricks

 - Python and Jupyter – Python is a versatile scripting language (often used by data scientists); Jupyter is a sort of interactive web-based user environment

-- R – “Microsoft R Open” is installed on Woody.
-It is an enhanced distribution of R.
+- R and R Studio – “Microsoft R Open” is installed on Woody.
+It is an enhanced distribution of R. R Studio is a HTML5-based IDE for R.

 Machine learning and big data